Date Visited: June 13, 2022

 Sure enough, the second sign led me right to the official benchmark just beyond it.
 Buried in the soft green grass, where you might actually miss it, sat a discrete geodetic survey marker announcing that I’d found Point Reno at 409 feet above sea level.
 I’d made it to the top of Washington, D.C.

-Unlike the other two water-related towers, this third tower held a classified military microwave dish antenna.
-The project was designed to link Washington, D.C. with the rest of the mid-Atlantic in the event a that a Soviet attack destroyed other communications systems with missiles.
-The unusual location was selected for the same reason that Fort Reno was placed here in the first place, because it was near the highest elevation in the city, and would provide an advantage for line-of-sight communications all the way to Pennsylvania.
+Unlike the other two water towers, the Cartwheel Tower once held a classified military microwave dish antenna.
+The project was designed to link Washington, D.C. with the rest of the mid-Atlantic in the event that a Soviet missile attack destroyed other, more visible communications systems.

-A military crew worked inside the tower 24 hours a day, and beneath it sat a two-story bunker that housed generators, food, and provisions should World War III break out.
+The Cartwheel Tower’s location was selected for the same reason that Fort Reno was placed here in the first place: it was near the city’s highest elevation and would provide an advantage for line-of-sight communications all the way to Pennsylvania.
+A military crew worked inside the tower 24 hours a day, and beneath them sat a two-story bunker that housed generators, food, and provisions should World War III break out.

 DETAILS